jchavezberkeley/PortraitStyleTransfer/README.md

 This file contains all commonly used functions.
 They mostly deal with using skimage, specific numpy operations, functions to make Laplacian and Gaussian stacks, and our warping function.

 ### main.py ###
 This file contains out algorithm for style transfer.
+Time of execution is approximately 4 minutes with image being of size 602x750.

 Arguments:
 1. Name of input image, the image to have style transfer to it.
 Do not include the file extension, please put this image in `images/` folder.